8 Minute Read

 You May Also Like

-It usually takes three to four months to get this whole budgeting thing down pat.
+It usually takes three to four months to get a handle on this whole budgeting thing.
 It won’t be perfect the first time, or the second.
 But you’ll get there!

 Good news, guys.
 You can budget with an inconsistent or irregular income.
 A good rule of thumb is to budget based on what a low earning month would look like for you.
 This will be your budgeting income.

 All you need to do is make a list of all the things you would put in a normal budget (giving, saving, four walls, etc).
 Then ask yourself, If we had a horrible month and we only had enough money to do one thing on this list—what would that be?
 Put a "1" next to that item.
 Then list your second priority and go on through your budget that way, marking items by importance.
 Be sure to take care of the necessities first.
 That way when you do get paid, you know exactly where your money is going.